==> All of us do it (and smell it)

 And, believe it or not, when we give ourselves a small nudge, we may even find this topic hugely funny - certainly our kids do: Walter the Farting Dog has become such a worldwide success that they made a book series from it and are now producing a movie!

-There was the hint!
-This Periodical may not just help your German Shepherd.
 Indeed, there's a good chance that it may serve your human family pack members very well too.
-So better keep this.
+So better keep this as keepsake.